o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/tutorial-team-admin.md

 1. Click **Download \.csv** to download a `.csv` file that has the keys for all the users that you created\.
 Make sure you preserve the credentials in a safe place\.
 **Important**
 After this point, you cannot view the secret access key from the AWS Management Console\.
 You must deliver each user his or her keys securely\.
 As an administrator, it is your responsibility to keep your team and your AWS account secure\.
-Amazon provides some best practices and options for how to manage your team’s access keys on the [Managing Access Keys for IAM Users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id-credentials-access-keys.html) page in the *IAM User Guide*\.
+Amazon provides some best practices and options for how to manage your team's access keys on the [Managing Access Keys for IAM Users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id-credentials-access-keys.html) page in the *IAM User Guide*\.
 You are encouraged to read this thoroughly\.

 1. Click **Close**\.